pnatel/Nextcloud-Extras/README.md

 * Added packages for the [Extract app](https://apps.nextcloud.com/apps/extract) This app is unsupported at the moment and it is included for testing only.
-* The DEV image also installs packages for the [Storj External Storage](https://apps.nextcloud.com/apps/storj)

 ## The available tags represent